Business & Investment

 Real Challenges Foreign Entrepreneurs Face in Egypt

-Foreign entrepreneurs in Egypt face several challenges, including understanding bureaucratic processes and understanding local business culture.
+Foreign entrepreneurs in Egypt face several challenges, including navigating bureaucratic processes and adapting to local business culture.
 Language barriers can also pose difficulties, particularly in cities like Luxor and Aswan, where English proficiency is lower.

 In Cairo, the high cost of office space and competition for skilled talent are significant challenges for startups.
-Alexandria presents logistical challenges due to its busy port and transportation infrastructure.
+Alexandria presents logistical challenges due to its major port and transportation infrastructure.

 In 2026, the Egyptian government introduced new measures to support foreign entrepreneurs, including dedicated support services and streamlined visa processes.
 However, understanding local regulations and building a reliable network remain critical for success.